textlint/textlint/packages/textlint-scripts/README.md

 `textlint-scripts` support TypeScript.

-`textlint-script` detect the project is TypeScript by `tsconfig.json` in project root directory.
+`textlint-scripts` detect the project is TypeScript by `tsconfig.json` in project root directory.

 ### `textlint-scripts build`